NilsGrossepieper/gradeyourexam/README.md

 ---

 **gradeyourexam.com** was a university course project that enabled teachers to create, upload, and grade exams automatically using AI-powered evaluation methods.
-The project required hosting a large model (*Llama 3 8B*), which made long-term deployment costly.
+The project required hosting two large model (*Llama 3 8B* and *all-MiniLM-L6-v2*), which made long-term deployment costly.
 As a result, the live site is no longer running, but the repository and documentation remain for reference.

 ---